 I would be happy if _________.

 My question to Mable was, “What would make you happy?
-She quickly answered by saying that if Biff loved her the way she wanted to be loved, she would be happy.
+She quickly answered by saying that if Biff loved her the way she wanted to be loved, she would be satisfied.
+That is idolatry.

 The only right answer to the question, “What would make you happy?” is “God.”
 That was not the case for Mable, which is why she had an idol lodged in her heart.
 Whatever you believe will make you happy is your “god.”

-If God’s grace cannot trump your lost expectations, your expectations are greater than God’s grace, and something has displaced God from the center of your life.
+If God’s grace cannot overcome your lost expectations, your expectations are more significant than God’s grace, and something has displaced God from the center of your life.

 Mable repented to God and restored her relationship with Him.
 He became the centerpiece of her heart and mind, which played out in real, practical, and measurable ways.
 It was more than intellectual assent.